How to run jobs with PBS/Pro on Cherry-creek

 The following is a quick step-by-step guide to getting started running jobs on cherry-creek.

-To run the example job, download and unzip the example-pbs.zip inside of your cherry-creek account and then enter the following commands:
+To run the example job, download and untar the example-pbs.tar inside

 cd example-pbs

-qsub -q small test-r.pbs
+qsub test-r.pbs

 The system should respond with something like:

-[ron@cherry-creek example-pbs]$ qsub test-r.pbs
+[youruname@cherry-creek example-pbs]$ qsub test-r.pbs

 79560.cherry

-[ron@cherry-creek example-pbs]$
+[youruname@cherry-creek example-pbs]$

 The "79560.cherry" is the job id for your batch job, you can use it with the qstat command to see what is happenning: